It is the policy of the Liberty Library to:

 It shall be the responsibility of all members of the staff and volunteers to educate, supervise, and monitor appropriate usage of the online computer network and access to the Internet in accordance with this policy, the Children’s Internet Protection Act, the Neighborhood Children’s Internet Protection Act, and the Protecting Children in the 21st Century Act.

 Procedures for the disabling or otherwise modifying any technology protection measures shall be the responsibility of the Director or designated representatives.

 Safety for Minors:

-The Library is aware of parental and governmental concerns about child safety on the Internet.
-The Library also cares deeply about children and has put in place policies and procedures to ensure children have a fun and safe experience with technology.
-The Library maintains computers with limited Internet access in the Children’s Room.
+The Liberty Library is aware of parental and governmental concerns about child safety on the Internet.
+The library also cares deeply about children and has put in place policies and procedures to ensure children have a fun and safe experience with technology.